byDagor/Dagor-Brushless-Controller/README.md

 ### 2.3 Running the encoder example
 Download the [Encoder Tester](JC01F05/JC01F05.ino) and open it on your Arduino IDE.
 Upload it to the ESP32 and open the Serial terminal and make sure the measurement is accurate.
 Move the motor's rotor one complete rotation and make sure the terminal prints 360 degrees.

-### 2.4 Simple FOC library installation
+### 2.4 SimpleFOC library installation
 The [SimpleFOC](https://github.com/simplefoc) repository has an extremely detailed explanation on how to install the library.
 The easiest way is to install it through the library manager as shown in the picture.
 <img src="Images/LibraryManager.PNG" width=400>

+Once installed there's a file that should be replace in order to avoid [this](https://github.com/espressif/arduino-esp32/issues/3743) bug with the ESP32's MCPWM unit (necesarry for smooth motor control).
+In order to resolve this bug you need to replace one header file in the arduino-esp32 package, called "mcpwm.h".
+This file is usually placed in (Windows):

+>C:\Users\(you user name)\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.4\tools\sdk\include\driver\driver

+Navigate to this directory and replace the file with [this](Dependencies/mcpwm.h).

 ### 2.4 Running the position control example
 Download the [position control example code](D021F010/D021F010.ino) and open it on your Arduino IDE; there are a few parameters that you might have to tweak.
 I really recommend reading the [SimpleFOC](https://docs.simplefoc.com/) documentation.